bartecko/portfolio/README.md

-# porfolio
+# portfolio
-My porfolio with few project I was working on
+My portfolio with few project I was working on